John Edwards: Legal troubles

-On February 9, 2016, Hunter spoke on Steve Harvey in her first televised interview in almost five years.
-Hunter, then 51, said that the couple were actually still together up until February 2015.

-Indictment and trial

 On May 24, 2011, ABC News and the New York Times reported that the U.S Department of Justice's Public Integrity Section had conducted a two-year investigation into whether Edwards had used more than $1 million in political donations to hide his affair and planned to pursue criminal charges for alleged violations of campaign finance laws.

 On June 3, 2011, Edwards was indicted by a federal grand jury in North Carolina on six felony charges, including four counts of collecting illegal campaign contributions, one count of conspiracy, and one count of making false statements.

 After postponing the start of the trial while Edwards was treated for a heart condition in February 2012, Judge Catherine Eagles of the U.S. District Court for the Middle District of North Carolina scheduled jury selection to begin on April 12, 2012.
 Edwards's trial began on April 23, 2012, as he faced up to 30 years in prison and a $1.5 million fine.

 In a related development, on March 13, 2012, the Federal Election Commission ruled that Edwards's campaign must repay $2.1 million in matching federal funds.
 Edwards's lawyers claimed the money was used, and that the campaign did not receive all the funds to which it was entitled, but the Commission rejected the arguments.

 Twelve jurors and four alternates were seated, and opening arguments began April 23, 2012.
 Closing arguments took place May 17, and the case went to the jury the next day.

 On May 31, 2012, Edwards was found not guilty on Count 3, illegal use of campaign funding (contributions from Rachel "Bunny" Mellon), while mistrials were declared on all other counts against him.
 On June 13, 2012, the Justice Department announced that it dropped the charges and would not attempt to retry Edwards.